orebenson/keystroke_analyser/README.md

 Full-stack keystroke analysis website.

-This is an (in progress) extension of my keystroke authentication website, designed for a better user experience, including typing analysis feedback.
+This is an extension of my keystroke authentication reserach website, geared towards user experience instead of research.
+It includes algorithms testing and data analysis feedback

 ## Technologies